raziyedogan/DataVisualization/README.md

 # DataVisualization
-In this repository, there are visualization applications that are used for purposes such as facilitating the interpretation of the dataset.
+In this repository, there are data visualization applications that are used for purposes such as facilitating the interpretation of the dataset.